 NOTE: PTO universal joints (on the deck and tractor) require routine lubrication after every 8 hours of running time.
+Remove tractor PTO quick disconnect tube assembly for easy access to grease fittings.

 NOTE: The best way to lubricate the PTO tube half of the universal joint assembly is to remove it from the tractor.
 See instructions for removing and installing PTO quick coupler, refer to Deck Installation in Mower Deck Installation on Tractor in the Assembly Instructions.